-The Fires is designed to be a quick read – perfect for on-the-go commuters, short flights, and anyone looking for a quick escape into the rich prose of a truly gifted artist.
+The Fires is designed to be a fast read – perfect for on-the-go commuters, short flights, and anyone looking for a quick escape into the rich prose of a truly gifted artist.
 Ordering options at Alancheuse.com.

 Dangerous Joy of Dr. Sex

 For creative nonfiction lovers, Pagan Kennedy’s The Dangerous Joy of Dr. Sex and Other True Stories should not be missed!